Haptic-Construction-Kit/haptic-firmware/README.txt

 Install Doxygen and Graphviz, then run the builddoc script in this directory.
-HTML documentation will appear in doc/funnel for the Funnel I/O side and doc/tiny for the ATtiny48 side.
+HTML documentation will appear in doc/funnel for the Funnel I/O side and doc/tiny for the Haptic Tactor side.
 This is primarily useful to get call graphs and caller graphs for all the functions in the code.

 BUILDING THE TACTOR CODE

+The Tactor is programmed entirely in AVR C Code, including nothing from Arduino.
 Install the AVR toolchain and related tools: avr-gcc, avr-libc, avrdude, and so forth.
-Then take a look at the build, dump, and avrdude scripts in this directory to see which commands to use to build the code and program the ATtiny48.
+Then take a look at the build, dump, and avrdude scripts in this directory to see which commands to use to build the code and program the ATtiny88.
 The AVRISPmkII USB in-system programmer was used during development;
 the arguments to avrdude (as specified in the avrdude script in this directory) may need to be modified if a different programmer is to be used.
 See the avrdude documentation for details.

 BUILDING THE HAPTIC CONTROLLER I/O CODE

+The Controller side is built to utilize the Arduino codebase.
-Due to some strange "preprocessing" done by the Arduino GUI, building the code for the Funnel I/O is a little more involved than building the Haptic Tactor code.
+Due to some strange "preprocessing" done by the Arduino GUI, building the code for the Controller is a little more involved than building the Haptic Tactor code.
 The steps are:
  - Install the Arduino GUI (www.arduino.cc)--the code is known to work on the Arduino 1.0.